andrejeronimo/lightbend-scala-language/exercises/src/test/resources/README.md

-initial-state
+define-a-class

-# Exercise 0 > Initial State
+# Exercise 1 > Define a class

 In the course video recordings, the instructor uses a `man e` command in the sbt interactive session to display exercise instructions.